mobile marketing strategy

 After discovering how many mobile users your website gets, go deeper.

 Go to Reports > User Attributes and check the Demographics submenu to find out more info about the age, gender, location, language, and interests of your audience.
-Then, you can go to Tech > Tech details to find out your audience’s App version, Browser, Device category, Device model, Operating system, OS version, platform, or screen resolution.
+Then, you can go to Tech > Tech details to find your audience’s App version, Browser, Device category, Device model, Operating system, OS version, platform, or screen resolution.

 2. Check Your Website’s Mobile Performance